 Welcome to the Cardozo Lab

-The lab is one part of the Spinal Cord Damage Research Center, which is located at the James J Peters VA Medical Center in the Bronx, NY.
+Our lab is part of the Spinal Cord Damage Research Center located at the James J. Peters Veterans Affairs in the Bronx, New York.
 Work in the lab focuses on several biological questions:

 1. What is the molecular mechanism responsible for the poor functional recovery of individuals who harbor one or two copies of the apolipoprotein E4 variant of human apolipoprotein E?